-Sweet potatoes are whipped with pure maple syrup, creamy whole milk yogurt and a hint of orange zest to become a show-stopping side dish.
+A show-stopping side dish!
+Mashed Sweet potatoes are whipped with pure maple syrup, creamy whole milk yogurt and a hint of orange zest.

 Our family goes through a lot of sweet potatoes.
 My kids love them, my husband loves them and I love them, too.
 Cheap, versatile and packed with health benefits, you really can’t go wrong with a sweet potato.

-With the holidays fast approaching, I thought it would be fun to share an easy, 5 ingredient side dish we have been making for years: Maple Whipped Sweet Potatoes with Orange Zest.
+With the holidays fast approaching, I thought it would be fun to share an easy, 5 ingredient side dish we have been making for years.
 I first started making this dish when I had a catering business several years ago.
 In fact, it was one of my most commonly requested side dishes.

 Whether you’re hosting Thanksgiving this year or need a simple side dish to bring, these easy whipped sweet potatoes are going to be a new family favorite.

 Can sweet potatoes be made the day before?

 Yes.
 This dish reheats very well.

 Your fork is waiting.